Wharton State Forest

 The Batsto Blacksmith Shop is open for live demonstrations on weekends during the spring, summer and fall.
 Please contact the Batsto Visitor Center for additional details; (609) 561-0024.

 Batsto Through the Years: A Teaching Resource (PDF 3.84 MB) was recently developed to help educators explain the importance of the New Jersey Pinelands and the lifestyles of the people who lived and worked there.
 It is the result of collaboration between the State Park Service and the Batsto Citizens Committee, Inc.

-The 10 lessons included in the teaching resource are based on fourth grade Core Curriculum standards for Social Studies.
 Topics range from the environment and early Pinelands industry to daily life in the village.
 The suggested follow-up activities help students make connections between life in the 18th and 19th centuries and the present day.
 Critical thinking activities challenge students to examine their own community and evaluate how society deals with preservation of historic buildings and open spaces.

 In conjunction with the manual, Batsto Village offers seasonal educational programs and interpreter-led tours.
 Age appropriate presentations and a “child friendly” museum greet our visitors.
 For schools unable to travel to Batsto Village, staff and volunteers also offer in-school presentations.
 For more information about Historic Batsto Village, contact the Batsto Village Visitor Center at (609) 561-0024.

 Harrisville Village Video Podcast

 Take a tour of historic Harrisville, the remains of a company town located in Wharton State Forest.
 Isolated deep in the Pinelands, Harrisville is a genuine ghost town from the late 1800's.
 Once a flourishing village, it was abandoned in 1891 after the driving force of the community, the great paper mill, went out of business.